bakhti/ansible-elk/README.md

 ## Author Information

-This role was created in 2014 by [Bakhti Aripov](http://bakhti.github.io/).
+This role was created in 2014 by [Bakhtiyor Aripov](http://bakhti.github.io/).